hanna-tseran/maxout_complexity/README.md

 Six images that will be created are in the 'images' folder and have names 'before training regions.png', 'before training decision boundary.png', 'after 5 epochs regions.png', 'after 5 epochs decision boundary.png', 'after 10 epochs regions.png', 'after 10 epochs decision boundary.png'

 ## Running with custom parameters
-Edit parameters at the beginning of the 'main' function of one of the scripts to get results for different parameters.
+Edit parameters at the beginning of the 'main' function of a corresponding script to get results for different parameters.